simenolav93/git/README.md

   - create a new project folder
   - run 'git init' in the project folder
 # Step 2: Staging enviroment
-  -'git status' showes what files you have made changes to or misses after the lates commit
+  - 'git status' showes what files you have made changes to or misses after the lates commit
 # Step 3: Add a file to the staging environment
   - 'git add .' or 'git add fileName' adds the files to the commit(does not commit them)
 # Step 4: Create a commit